You know what one of my FAVORITE parts about being a creative entrepreneur is?

 But first, what IS a brand, exactly?

-A brand goes beyond simply having a cool name, nice logo and a few awesome graphics.
+Because a brand goes beyond simply having a cool name, a nice logo and a few awesome graphic elements.

 A brand is't just a few design elements; it's the overall VIBE of the company.

 And an awesome brand makes you FEEL something.